Fishing in West Virginia

 Fishing Spots in West Virginia

-Mountain Lake Campground in West Virginia
+Mountain Lake Campground

 Mountain Lake Campground & Cabins in Summersville is right on the shores of Summersville Lake.
 You can head out to the secluded coves at the lake and pursue diverse types of fish, including catfish, bluegill, walleye, smallmouth bass, largemouth bass, crappie, and sometimes even stocked rainbow trout.
 The lake has a marina that offers boat rentals and a boat ramp.
-Bait and tackle as well as night fishing are allowed on sections of the lake.
+Bait and tackle, as well as night fishing, are allowed on sections of the lake.
 The healthy populations of fish and unbroken solitude make for great fishing in West Virginia.

-Pipestem Lake State Park
+Pipestem Resort State Park

 The Bluestone River runs through the serene wilderness of the state and is full of smallmouth bass, rock bass, and bluegill.
 In the winter, stocked rainbow trout provide prime fishing.
-Pipestem Lake State Park is a park between Mercer County and Summers County where you can wade into the Bluestone River and fly-fish for trout and smallmouth bass.
+Pipestem Resort State Park is a park between Mercer County and Summers County where you can wade into the Bluestone River and fly-fish for trout and smallmouth bass.
 The park has a marina for canoe and boat rentals as well as a boat ramp.

 Stonewall Resort